softmatic/vision-data/README.md

 # vision-data
 Sample images and data for vision projects.
 Unless otherwise noted, all data is licensed under CC-BY-4.0 (https://creativecommons.org/licenses/by/4.0/).
-Code and code snippets are licensed under MIT (Copyright (c) 2020, Softmatic GmbH, https://choosealicense.com/licenses/mit/)
+For code and code snippets the MIT license applies (copyright (c) 2020, Softmatic GmbH).

 ## 2D